oskargustafsson/BFF/README.md

 #### Record
 * Cache calculated property values
 * How to destroy Records?
 Will they be garbage collected in their current state?
+* Use constructors (Number, String, ...) instead of string identifiers for type declarations (maybe)

 #### Event emitter
 * UTs for emitArgsAsArray()